All students majoring in American Studies are required to take the following courses:

 Students transferring to the College of Fine Arts, Humanities & Social Sciences who wish to major in American Studies must make individual arrangements with the coordinator of the program regarding credit for major and collateral course requirements.
 Some introductory courses at the 1000 level may be applicable to the American Studies major, but they cannot be applied to the first 30 hours of the major.

-For additional information, visit the American Studies website or contact the program coordinator.
+For additional information, contact the program coordinator.